dearwayne/weex-hot-reload-android/README.md

 # Introduction

-An android library for hot reload when the weex bundle changed in development.
+An android library for hot reload when the weex bundle changed in development.[Go to see the ios version](https://github.com/dearwayne/weex-hot-reload-ios/)

 # Requires